 Even though Giethoorn is one of the most touristic sights in the Netherlands, I would still recommend it.
 If you take busy periods and times into account, you can explore Giethoorn and its beautiful surroundings in a very pleasant way.

 Would you like to explore more of the Netherlands, read the perfect day trip to Zaanse Schans, my extensive city guide of Leiden, and where you can spend a romantic weekend getaway in the Netherlands.
-Be sure to check out my favorite travel guides about the Netherlands below.
-These can help you plan your perfect trip to the Netherlands.

 Would you like to visit Giethoorn in the Netherlands?
 Let me know in the comments below